tytydraco/yessleep/out/Old_homes_make_old_noises.md

 I don’t remember much about living with both of my parents.
 My very first memory is that of my mother sitting in a sunchair on the front porch, listening to the radio, napping behind her wide sunglasses.
-I was sitting next to her with a pink dragon plushie, quietly playing.
+I was sitting next to her with a pink dino plushie, quietly playing.
 I would look up at her and she’d be so still - as if paralyzed by the sun.
 I remember imagining her never moving again.
 That she would stay in that chair forever, never to play with me.

 But as soon as I felt that sad little tug in my heart, she’d rustle from her sleep and comfort me.
 She was right there.
 Everything was okay.